All Episodes

 Yes.

-Have you read the op-ed by Liz Cheney in the Washington Post today.
+Have you read the op-ed by Liz Cheney in the Washington Post today?

-No, I heard about it, haven't read it.
+No, I heard about it.

-You should read that because I I I just cannot believe she's even I I tell you what, it could be a great day for conservatism in America, because she said that the retreat is not an option, failure's not an option, and by God, I think that she's probably down there enlisting at the uh army's uh recruitment office right now.
+I tell you what, it could be a great day for conservatism in America because she says that the retreat is not an option, failure is not an option.

 What's your problem with that?

-Yeah, no, the defeat's not an option, the retreat's not an option.
+No, the defeat's not an option.

-What what what what's wrong with that?
+What's wrong with that?

-We'll continue this uh after a minute.
+We'll continue this after a minute.

 And welcome back, folks.

-We now rejoin our conversation with gentry in Atlanta.
+We now rejoin our conversation with Gentry in Atlanta.

 I don't have the article in front of me.

-I read it on the case.
+I read it on the screen.

-Okay, this is we are at war.
+Okay, she says, we are at war.

 America faces an existential threat.

-Uh it is not as Pelosi has claimed a situation to be solved.
+It is not as Pelosi has claimed a situation to be solved.

-It would be nice if we could wake up tomorrow and say, as Senator Barack Obama suggested, uh that enough is enough.
+It would be nice if we could wake up tomorrow and say, as Senator Barack Obama suggested, that enough is enough.

-Wishing doesn't make him so.
+But wishing doesn't make it so.

 We will have to fight these terrorists to the death somewhere.